- Chart

 Leadership and Structure

-The J. M. Smucker Company is led by a Board of Directors and an executive management team.
-Mark T. Smucker currently serves as President and CEO.
-The company operates with a divisional structure aligned with its core business areas.
+The J. M. Smucker Company is led by a Board of Directors and a senior management team.
+Mark R. Smucker currently serves as President and CEO.
+The company is structured around its core business segments, with dedicated leadership for each area to manage product development, marketing, sales, and operations.

 Top Products and Market Share